Katerina Georgiou, Reg MBACP (Accred.)

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions available for students, retired, unemployed or v low income

 How it works

-To contact me, please email or leave a text/voice message with your contact details.
+To contact me, please email or text/voice message with your name and contact details.
 I will get back to you as soon as possible between the hours of 9–6.30 Monday–Friday.
 You are under no obligation to book an appointment, however if you would like to arrange one I will offer you an initial consultation, where we will meet at an arranged time, talk through your concerns and decide together whether counselling feels right for you.
 My offices are based in Highgate, close to Highgate tube station.
-I also offer sessions by phone, Skype and Face Time.
+Amid Covid-19, all my sessions are conducted remotely via Zoom, Doxy, or telephone.